Board of Prayer

 “But I bet you still have times when you can’t agree,” said Tom.

 “Yes, there are those times, but often the Lord will help us to see the viewpoints of the others with an open mind.
 Sometimes He changes minds but more often He shows us a compromise or another way to accomplish our goals.
 At the very least, even if we still disagree, those in the minority can willingly submit to the will of the group and assume that it is God’s will for now and be okay with it.
 We can walk away as friends who happen to disagree on an issue but still love one another and care for one another.”

 “That is so much better than walking away as enemies who avoid each other or stare each other down on Sunday mornings!” said Brian.

 “You said it!” exclaimed Gabe.
 “Prayer and seeking God’s will and loving one another from the heart makes all the difference!
 It becomes God’s meeting, not yours.
 The problems belong to Him, not you.
 Board members become your best friends and biggest allies, not enemies or people who oppose you.
 So let’s pray right now for this shift in thinking, this change in priorities, to happen not just in us but in each of the board members in the churches we serve.”

-The men bowed their heads and began to pray, really pray from the heart with urgency and conviction, and when they were done, they realized that Gabe was no longer with them.
+The men bowed their heads and began to pray, really pray from their hearts with urgency and conviction, and when they were done, they realized that Gabe was no longer with them.